Vivid Light Walk

 At the far northern end of Governor Phillip car park, is a signed walking track to Barrenjoey Headland.
 The track is well-marked.

-There are two routes to the top; the more genteel Access Trail or the shorter, but steeper, Smugglers Track.
+There are two routes to the top; the more gentle Access Trail or the shorter, but steeper, Smugglers Track.

 Take the Smugglers Track for the best views.
 About halfway up is a great photo spot overlooking Palm Beach.